triciasykes/lecture-notes/restful-routes.md

 # Restful Routes

 Sarah spent some time talking about how the internet works from a full stack developer perspective.
-The idea of this request response cycle and that the request was a location and an action and the response was a status code and a payload.  then we saw the location is the URL and yesterday and today you all did routes, views and controllers, and params.
+The idea of this request response cycle and that the request was a location and an action and the response was a status code and a payload.  then we saw the location is the URL and yesterday you all did routes, views and controllers, and params.
 You had to go into your routes to specify what was going to match in the URL in order to trigger a particular route.
 Then also in your routes you had to define an HTTP verb -  you had to say okay we're going to this place and  it's going to be a get request meaning it's going to display information.
 As a full stack developer you're going in and you define your location, you define your action, you make that request, your status code is going to come back as a success or an error and then the payload that you request gets loaded.

-Today we need to talk about restful routes. restful routes are what map CRUD actions and the corresponding HTTP verb into how we construct the controller for a full stack application.  restful routes is an idea that a very smart person made up and everyone else followed because it makes sense.  rails has a very very restful route architecture  so it follows  these things exactly. so again naming conventions are incredibly important!
+Today we need to talk about restful routes.
+RESTful Routes (Representational State Transfer) are what map CRUD actions and the corresponding HTTP verb into how we construct the controller for a full stack application.
+Restful routes are just a conventional pattern to follow when structuring different routes for interacting with the server whenever an HTTP request is made by the client.
+Rails has a very very restful route architecture so it follows this pattern exactly.
+Again naming conventions are incredibly important!

 To talk about restful routes let's first talk about CRUD - what does CRUD stand for? create read update delete and what is CRUD? it's a developer methodology. we are making sure that these actions exist in our code.
 I'm using CRUD as a philosophy to say Can my user see the information that I need them to see? can my user create the information I need them to create?, etc. Then that maps over to our HTTP verbs which IS  something that we code into the application.
 What are our five HTTP verbs get post put patch delete
 Let’s map these:
 if I'm doing a create CRUD action what is the HTTP verb  - POST